 Reduce publishing time Minimize the amount of time it takes to publish your app in the Store, local share, or web server.

 Technology descriptions (the columns in the table above)

 Resource packages are asset-only packages that allow your app to adapt to multiple display sizes and system languages.
 The resource package targets user language, system scale, and DirectX features, allowing the app to be tailored to a variety of user scenarios.
 Although an app package can contain several resources, the OS will only download the relevant resources per user device, saving bandwidth and disk space.

-Asset package Asset packages are a common, centralized source of executable, or non-executable files that are used by your app.
-These are typically non-processor or language specific files.
+Asset package Asset packages are a common, centralized source of executable, or non-executable files for use by your app.
+These are typically non-processor or language-specific files.
 For example, this might include a collection of pictures in one asset package, and videos in another asset package, both of which are used by the app.
-For example, this might include a collection of pictures in one asset package, and videos in another asset package.
-If your app supports multiple architectures and multiple languages, these assets could be included in the architecture package or resource package, but that also means the assets would be duplicated multiple times across the different architecture packages, taking up disk space.
+If your app supports multiple architectures and multiple languages, these assets could be included in the architecture package or resource package, but that also means the assets would be duplicated multiple times across the various architecture packages, taking up disk space.
 If asset packages are used, they only need to be included in the overall app package once.
 See Introduction to asset packages to learn more.

 Flat bundle Flat bundle app packages are similar to regular app bundles, except that instead of including all of the app packages within the folder, the flat bundle only contains references to those app packages.
 By containing references to app packages instead of the files themselves, a flat bundle will reduce the amount of time it takes to package and download an app.

 App extensions enable your UWP app to host content provided by other UWP apps.
 Discover, enumerate, and access read-only content from those apps.